rahulhaque/laravel-filepond/README.md

 #### Permanent Storage

 This package uses Laravel's public filesystem driver for permanent file storage by default.
 Change the `disk` option to anything you prefer for permanent storage.
 Hold up!
-But I am using different disks for different uploads.
+But I am using different disks for different uploads?
 Don't worry.
 You will be able to change the disk name on the fly with [copyTo()](https://github.com/rahulhaque/laravel-filepond#copyto) and [moveTo()](https://github.com/rahulhaque/laravel-filepond#moveto) methods.

 #### Temporary Storage

-This package uses Laravel's local filesystem driver for temporary file storage by default.
+This package uses Laravel's `local` filesystem driver for temporary file storage by default.
 Change the `temp_disk` and `temp_folder` name to points towards directory for temporary file storage.

+> [!NOTE]
-> **Note:** Setting temporary file storage to third party will upload the files directly to cloud.
+> Setting temporary file storage to third party will upload the files directly to cloud.
 On the other hand, you will lose the ability to use controller level validation because the files will not be available in your application server.

 #### Validation Rules